-Accompanying the significant uptick in speed with 5G technology is the dramatic decrease in latency.
+Accompanying the significant uptick in speed is the dramatic decrease in latency.
 This is an important factor for new technologies such as self-driving cars and “virtual” robotic surgery that rely on instantaneous communication.
-With 5G technology, latency in the 1 millisecond (ms) range can be expected, whereas latency of around 20 ms is typical for 4G.
+With 5G, latency in the 1 millisecond (ms) range can be expected, whereas latency of around 20 ms is typical for 4G.

 The trade-off for speed at mmWave frequencies is limited range.
 Testing of 5G service range in mmWave has produced results approximately 500 meters from the tower, meaning a huge propagation of MIMO-enabled antenna arrays would be required for pure standalone 5G deployment.
 In addition, the inability of millimeter wave signals to penetrate obstructions further limits the range potential because these obstructions would need to be factored into network designs for mobile users.

 The range constraints of 5G technology have motivated a trend towards more flexible architectures in 5G with the decomposition of the base station into new logical elements.
 These facilitate the network to be deployed flexibly using the available real estate with local aggregation of some functions with minimal space footprint and other requirements needed for radio sites where this is limited.

 With these prescient range concerns in mind, anchoring with LTE or low-band 5G may remain a component of 5G networks for the foreseeable future, with only users close to the antennas reaping the full benefits.
 Small cell technology and other creative alternatives to the traditional cell tower can be utilized effectively to make standalone 5G networks viable.